Lawanya18/Coffee-Store-Performance-Dashboard/README.md

-# Coffee-Store-Performance-Dashboard
+# ☕ Coffee Store Performance Dashboard

 ---------------------------------

-Project Overview
+📌 Project Overview

 This project demonstrates an end-to-end data analysis workflow using Microsoft Excel.

 The objective was to analyze coffee store business performance by exploring sales trends, product profitability, regional performance, budget achievement, and inventory levels.
 The final outcome is an interactive dashboard that supports business decision-making through KPIs, Pivot Tables, Pivot Charts, and Slicers.

-Business Problem
+🎯 Business Problem

 The management of the coffee store needs a single dashboard to monitor overall business performance.